scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-02-14-speech-recognition-with-python.md

 ![](https://4.bp.blogspot.com/-1FThWMRiDqQ/Xkjh5vf9CZI/AAAAAAAATFk/mWRhksvFq9AK0UKYjlgOFZ_Z37bRlbmFQCKgBGAsYHg/s1600/fb-wav2letter.png){: width="25%" class="framedimg alignleft"}

-[Facebook wav2letter@anywhere](https://ai.facebook.com/blog/online-speech-recognition-with-wav2letteranywhere/){:target="_blank" rel="nofollow"} released  in January 2020.
+[Facebook wav2letter@anywhere](https://ai.facebook.com/blog/online-speech-recognition-with-wav2letteranywhere/){:target="_blank" rel="noopener nofollow"} released  in January 2020.
 It boasts a fully convolutional (CNN) acoustic model instead of a recurrent neural network (RNN) that is used by other solutions.
 It is very promising, include for use in edge devices.
-It has [Python bindings](https://github.com/facebookresearch/wav2letter/wiki/Python-bindings){:target="_blank" rel="nofollow"} for its [inference framework](https://github.com/facebookresearch/wav2letter/wiki/Inference-Framework){:target="_blank" rel="nofollow"}.
+It has [Python bindings](https://github.com/facebookresearch/wav2letter/wiki/Python-bindings){:target="_blank" rel="noopener nofollow"} for its [inference framework](https://github.com/facebookresearch/wav2letter/wiki/Inference-Framework){:target="_blank" rel="noopener nofollow"}.

-Like Kaldi, this also does not provide a PyPI package, and needs to build and installe from [source](https://github.com/facebookresearch/wav2letter/){:target="_blank" rel="nofollow"}.
+Like Kaldi, this also does not provide a PyPI package, and needs to build and installe from [source](https://github.com/facebookresearch/wav2letter/){:target="_blank" rel="noopener nofollow"}.

 ---

 ## SpeechRecognition Python Package

-The [SpeechRecognition](https://pypi.org/project/SpeechRecognition/){:target="_blank" rel="nofollow"} package provides a nice abstraction over several solutions.
+The [SpeechRecognition](https://pypi.org/project/SpeechRecognition/){:target="_blank" rel="noopener nofollow"} package provides a nice abstraction over several solutions.
 We already explored using Google service and CMU Sphinxpackage.
 Now we will use these through SpeechRecognition package APIs.
 It can be installed using pip:

 ~~~ bash
 $ pip3 install SpeechRecognition